tydingsl/csci-201.github.io/src/chapter12FundamentalDataTypes.md

 Although McConnell's book tries to be largely PL neutral, he has a tendency to assume static typing.
 As a dynamically typed language, JavaScript does not have Boolean variables (or variables of any particular type), but it does have Boolean values: `true` and `false`.

-Some languages (notably C), have a way of simulating Boolean values for evaluation in Boolean contexts (`if` statements, loops, etc.).
-C does not recognize a Boolean type or the words "true" and "false", but it treats the value 0 (integer zero) as equivalent with "false" in a Boolean context.
+Some languages (notably C), have a way of simulating Boolean values for evaluation in Boolean expressions (in `if` statements, loops, etc.).
+C does not recognize a Boolean type or the words "true" and "false", but it treats the value 0 (integer zero) as equivalent with "false" in a Boolean expression.
 Any non-zero value is treated equivalent to "true".

 JavaScript has a `boolean` type and recognizes the literal values `true` and `false`.
 However, it performs type coercion so that `0`, `-0`, `NaN` (IEEE Std.
 754's "not a number"), and the special values `null`  and `undefined` are equivalent to `false` when they appear in a Boolean expression context.
 All other values will be coerced to `true` in such contexts.
 The terms "falsy" and "truthy" are sometimes used to describe these two sets of values.